History

 Prospective Travelers

-Area residents can participate in the Kanonji Appleton Partnership exchange as delegates and Host Families. to be a delegate, area students (at least 14 years old in good academic standing) and adults must submit a completed KAP Travel Application.
+Area residents can participate in the Kanonji Appleton Partnership exchange as delegates and host families.
+To be a delegate, area students (at least 14 years old in good academic standing) and adults must submit a completed KAP Travel Application.
 All delegates are responsible for their own travel costs.
-Exchange trip participants meet monthly from February through early July, prior to the trip.
+Exchange trip participants adn their families meet monthly from March through early July, prior to the trip.
 There are also weekly Japanese language lessons.

 Host Families